2016 Automotive Trends that Changed the Industry

 2016 was an exciting and diverse year in the world of automobiles.
 From ever-expanding technology that connects various aspects of our lives to our vehicles to ordering a ride with the touch of a smartphone, it was a year of great change.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on 2016 automotive trends, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.